Gritting

 When snow is over 30mm deep treatment will normally be by gritting and snow ploughing at the same time.
 If snow is over 150mm deep then ploughing is often ineffective and earth-moving equipment is used.

-We update residents on our gritting plans via local radio, Norfolk Facebook and Norfolk Twitter, using the hashtag #norfolkwinter, and we encourage others in Norfolk to do the same.
+We update residents on our gritting plans via local radio and Norfolk County Council Facebook.
+We use the hashtag #norfolkwinter and encourage others in Norfolk to do the same.

 Our policy on which roads to treat on a priority basis has been developed over a number of years and is reviewed annually.